Pseudo-orientable ribbon graphs: Matrix--Quasi-tree Theorem and log-concavity: Pseudo-orientable ribbon graphs

-For a general ribbon graph, the pseudo-orientability is defined as follows. \begin{definition} A connected ribbon graph $\bG$ is \emph{pseudo-orientable} if it is a partial dual of a pseudo-orientable bouquet, i.e., $\bG^X$ is a pseudo-orientable bouquet for some quasi-tree $X$ of $\bG$.
-We define the \emph{adjustment} of $\bG$ at $X$ as
+For a general ribbon graph, pseudo-orientability is defined as follows. \begin{definition} A connected ribbon graph $\bG$ is \emph{pseudo-orientable} if it is a partial dual of a pseudo-orientable bouquet, i.e., $\bG^X$ is a pseudo-orientable bouquet for some quasi-tree $X$ of $\bG$.
+We say a ribbon graph is \emph{pseudo-orientable} if one of the components is pseudo-orientable and all the other components are orientable. \end{definition}

+\begin{remark} We will show in Section~\ref{sec: certificate} that if a bouquet is pseudo-orientable in the sense of Def.~\ref{def: pseudo-orientable ribbon graph}, then it is still pseudo-orientable in the sense of Def.~\ref{def: pseudo-orientable bouquet}.
+Hence these two definitions are compatible. \end{remark}